IN CONVERSATION WITH LI MULLEN

-Li Mullen is an universal photographer dabbling in multiple genres and narratives from the United Kingdom and Ireland.
-Passionate about the arts, fashion, and travel, Li reflects these themes in her whimsical work.
+Li Mullen is an universal photographer from the United Kingdom and Ireland who dabbles in multiple genres of photography and narratives.
+Passionate about the arts, fashion, and travel, Li reflects these themes in her whimsical and thematic work.

 Tell us a bit about yourself.
 How did you become interested in photography?